top of page

 • Industry research on clinician time allocation and burnout metrics

-At the Houston Methodist Healthcare Gala, themed “𝙏𝙧𝙖𝙣𝙨𝙛𝙤𝙧𝙢𝙖𝙩𝙞𝙤𝙣 𝙩𝙝𝙧𝙤𝙪𝙜𝙝 𝙄𝙣𝙣𝙤𝙫𝙖𝙩𝙞𝙤𝙣,” HUMANATE Inc. was honored to participate and showcase MIA (Methodist Intelligent Agent) — an evolved version of our AI assistant, Cassie.
+At the Houston Methodist Healthcare Gala, themed “𝙏𝙧𝙖𝙣𝙨𝙛𝙤𝙧𝙢𝙖𝙩𝙞𝙤𝙣 𝙩𝙝𝙧𝙤𝙪𝙜𝙝 𝙄𝙣𝙣𝙤𝙫𝙖𝙩𝙞𝙤𝙣,” HUMANATE Inc. was honored to participate and showcase MIA (Methodist Intelligent Agent) — an evolved version of our medical AI assistant, Cassie.

 From the CEO: